amohamed11/fun/README.md

-# Algo-fun
+# Algorithms for Fun

-A repo for implementations of an assortment of algorithms, all in the name of fun.
+A repo of an assortment of algorithm implementations.
+Mostly, for when I get [nerd sniped](https://xkcd.com/356/).